google maps predictive travel time

 Turn off your regular routes

 If your Location History is on, we might show you directions for your regular routes.
-If you don't want the routes that you take regularly to be associated with your Google Account, you can turn off your Location History.
+If you don't want the routes you take regularly to be associated with your Google Account, you can turn off your Location History.

 Note: Your regular routes are only visible to you.